intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

   # default, 4
   total_executor_cores:
 ```
-Config file `config.yaml` will be generated in your current working directory, you can set your config by modifying it.
+After [installation](), you will see a config file `config.yaml` your current working directory, you can set your config by modifying it.

 #### 2.2 Preparing Model
 Currently Analytics Zoo Cluster Serving supports Tensorflow, Caffe, Pytorch, BigDL, OpenVINO models.
 (Note currently only image classification models are supported).